scientific-python/blog.scientific-python.org/content/posts/scientific-python/scientific-python-project/index.md

 This includes recording documentation videos for the website, recording developer interviews for our YouTube channel, presenting talks at conferences, hosting developer events, creating content for our Instagram, Facebook, TikTok, and Twitter channels, and many other things that I never thought I would do.

 Why?
 Because I believe in this.
-Jarrod and Stefan reached out to me last year, inviting me to be part of this amazing idea and I was honored and very grateful.
+Jarrod and Stéfan reached out to me last year, inviting me to be part of this amazing idea and I was honored and very grateful.
 I wasn't sure that I could do it, but now I find myself here and I know that this is the right place for me.
 Not because I have a lot of experience in these things (I had actually never even used TikTok before joining the project), but because I care.
 I have learned the importance of building community and while the Scientific Python tools are amazing, what makes the difference is the community around them and I'm greatful to be able to help make this community great.

 I have learned a lot from the Scientific Python ecosystem by being a community manager, I have met a lot of wonderful people and I have seen what people can do with the tools that the ecosystem offers.
 So, my take: The Scientific Python project is a great bet.
-Open source Scientific Python is about much more than coding, it is about collaborating, teaching, and communicating so unifying the community and promoting the integration of the projects sounds like the perfect path to follow in order to get the most out of the ecosystem.
+Open source Scientific Python is about much more than coding, it is about collaborating, teaching, and communicating.
+So unifying the community and promoting the integration of the projects sounds like the perfect path to follow in order to get the most out of the ecosystem.